 Rose Reading Room the the NYC Public Library

-Inside of Grand Central Station is the Grand Central Market.
+Inside of Grand Central Terminal is the Grand Central Market.
 This is a small market but it is a great place to put together a meal.
 With fresh fruits, pastas, cheese, and wine, you have the option to assemble a picnic dinner here.

 The Statue of Liberty, Ellis Island, the Tenement Museum & a Food Tour

 If it’s your first time in New York, the Statue of Liberty is a must see.
 You can visit just the Statue of Liberty or you can visit the Statue of Liberty and Ellis Island together as a round trip excursion from Manhattan.

 Statue of Liberty | 5 Day New York City Itinerary

 At the Statue of Liberty, you can climb the base of the statue or go all of the way to the crown.
 Both of these options require advance tickets, and they do sell out, so make sure you book your tickets well in advance.

 Ellis Island was an immigrant inspection station and approximately 12 million immigrants were processed here between 1905 and 1954.